fossasia/loklak_webclient/README.md

 ### Testing

-TODO: Add a framework for Karama testing.
+TODO: Add a framework for Karma testing.